 You may be familiar with our concerns about a new development just off the coast of Anglesey.
 The West Anglesey Tidal Demonstration Zone ‘Morlais’ is a new marine renewable energy project.
 Sadly, the scale of this project is a big threat to the local wildlife.

 What is the proposal?

-The project wants to use turbines that harness tidal currents to produce ‘tidal stream’ energy.
-If fully developed it would result in up to 620 devices being placed under water - just off the coast from the famous RSPB South Stack reserve.
+The project wants to use marine turbines that harness tidal currents to produce ‘tidal stream’ energy.
+If fully developed it could result in up to 620 devices being placed under water - just off the coast from the famous RSPB South Stack reserve.
 This would mean a development which will dominate over 35 square kilometres of the sea.